Welfare and Spending Effects

 1st WQ 2nd WQ 3rd WQ 4th WQ Agg K/Y

 Estimates of the standard deviations of the permanent and transitory shocks are taken from Crawley, Holm, and Tretvoll (2022), who estimate an income process on administrative data for Norwegian males from 1971 to 2014.
-The estimated annual variances for the permanent and transitory shocks are 0.004 and 0.033, respectively.11 As in Carroll, Crawley, Slacalek, Tokuoka, and White (2020), these are converted to quarterly values by multiplying the permanent and transitory shock variances by 1∕4 and 4 , respectively.
-Thus, we obtain quarterly standard deviations of σψ = 0.0316 and σ ξ = 0.363 .
+The estimated annual variances for the permanent and transitory shocks are 0.004 and 0.033, respectively.14 As in Carroll, Crawley, Slacalek, Tokuoka, and White (2020), these are converted to quarterly values by multiplying the permanent and transitory shock variances by 14 and 4, respectively.
+Thus, we obtain quarterly standard deviations of σψ = 0.0316 and σξ = 0.363.

-The estimation yields a splurge factor of 0.249 and a distribution of discount factors described by β = 0.968 and ∇ = 0.0578 .
-Given these estimated parameters and the remaining calibrated ones, the model is able to replicate the time path of consumption in response to a lottery win from Fagereng, Holm, and Natvik (2021) and the targeted distribution of liquid wealth very well (see the solid, blue line in figure 1).
+The estimation yields a splurge factor of 0.249 and a distribution of discount factors described by β = 0.968 and = 0.0578.
+Given these estimated parameters and the remaining calibrated ones, the model is able to replicate the time path of consumption in response to a lottery win from Fagereng, Holm, and Natvik (2021) and the targeted distribution of liquid wealth very well, see Figure 1.
+Also, the targeted moments discussed in Table 1 are captured relatively well.
+In particular, the model is able to account for the empirical fact that MPC consume for high-wealth agents is substantially larger than zero, see the first column.

 3.2 Data on permanent income, liquid wealth, and education